 (2) Evidence considered and right to representation.
-Subject to §§ 405.331 and 405.430, you may present and we will consider information in support of your claim.
+Subject to §§ 405.331 and 405.430, you must submit evidence and information to us (see §§ 404.1512 and 416.912 of this chapter).
 We also will consider any relevant information that we have in our records.
 To help you present your claim to us, you may have someone represent you, including an attorney.

 (3) Evidentiary standards applied.
 When we make a determination or decision on your disability claim, we will apply a preponderance of the evidence standard, except that the Appeals Council will review findings of fact under the substantial evidence standard.

 (4) Clarity of determination or decision.
 When we adjudicate your claim, the notice of our determination or decision will explain in clear and understandable language the specific reasons for allowing or denying your claim.

 (5) Consequences of failing to timely follow this administrative appeals process.
 If you do not seek timely review at the next step required by these procedures, you will lose your right to further administrative review and your right to judicial review, unless you can show good cause under § 405.20 for your failure to request timely review.

 (d) Expedited appeals process.
 You may use the expedited appeals process if you have no dispute with our findings of fact and our application and interpretation of the controlling law, but you believe that a part of that law is unconstitutional.
 This process permits you to seek our agreement to allow you to go directly to a Federal district court so that the constitutional issue(s) may be resolved.